-RA is an incurable autoimmune disorder.
-RA treatments are designed to ease its symptoms and slow the progression of the disease.
+RA is currently an incurable autoimmune disorder.
+RA treatments are designed to ease its symptoms and to slow the progression of the disease.
 Not only is RA a long-term disease, its treatments can be costly.
 Out-of-pocket expenses for RA treatment can be too much for many people.
 Fortunately, assistance and resources are available.

 Learn about common RA treatments, how much they may cost, and ways you can lower your drug expenses.

 Many of the most common RA medications fall into three categories: biologic or non-biologic DMARDs, corticosteroids, and NSAIDS.
 The prices listed below are an average of the estimated retail costs for both brand name and generic drugs.
 Retail costs represent the price of a drug without insurance.
 These prices are an average of estimated cash cost from across several websites, including DrugPriceInfo.com, GoodRx.com, and Costco.com.
 Biologics prices were obtained from Healthline’s Consumer Reports page.

 $15 for 30 10 mg tablets generic

 $26 for 60 mL of 15 mg/mL syrup generic

 $314 for 30 15 mg tablets brand name

 $20 for 30 15 mg tablets generic

 $101 for 60 300 mg tablets brand name